Individual Psychotherapy

 Older Adults

 This service focuses on supporting older adults through life transitions or experiences they may be facing.
-This may include coping with loss of a person, place or state of being.
+This may include coping with the loss of a person, place or state of being.
 We can support individuals through their transition into residential care facilities or alternate living arrangements.
-We support both individual and families through end of life care and/or a change in health circumstances, for example; acute illness, disability and Alzheimers.
+We support both individuals and families through end-of-life care and/or a change in health circumstances, for example; acute illness, disability and Alzheimer’s.

-Counsellor Kerimé Abay has worked 8 years in residential aged care, specialising in working with people who experience Alzheimer’s and Dementia.
-She has a comprehensive understanding of both the nursing care, social and psychological needs, of both the individual and family members.
+Counsellor Kerimé Abay has worked for 8 years in residential aged care, specialising in working with people who experience Alzheimer’s and Dementia.
+She has a comprehensive understanding of both the nursing care and social and psychological needs, of both the individual and family members.

 Young People – Aged 10-25